Euramsia/PersonalWebsite/content/posts/A summer in the Dolomits.md

 +++
 date = "2020-02-03"
-title = "A summer in the Dolomites" slug = "student research competition" tags = ["job", "waiter", "mountains", "bautiful"]
+title = "A summer in the Dolomites" slug = "job in the paradise" tags = ["job", "waiter", "mountains", "bautiful"]
 +++